cibernox/rollup-plugin-precompile-intl/README.md

 </footer>
 ```

+### Testing
-7. If you want translations to work in node (for instance when running jest unit tests) you will need to
+If you want translations to work in node (for instance when running jest unit tests) you will need to
 install babel and configure it on the `babel.config.js`
 ```js
 module.exports = {